Binary-Kitchen/SolderingTutorial/README.md

 For an overview of all kits with manuals and interactive pcb views got to: https://binary-kitchen.github.io/SolderingTutorial

+If you want to buy soldering Kits you can find some here: [shop.blinkyparts.com](https://shop.blinkyparts.com)

 ## Soldering Kits

 ### [ATX Breakout Board](ATXBreakoutBoardSMD/)